Christ-Mind-Teachings/cmi-acol/_dialog/day19.md

 within the world.
 Until they realize the power of reflection, they wonder why they, unlike their brothers and sisters called to “do,” do not have a specific part to play in establishing the world in which all are able to be content with who they are.

-19.6 The answer lies in the simple statement of as within, so without.
+19.6 The answer lies in the simple statement of *as within, so without*.
 By living as who you are in the world, you create change in the world.
 You create change in the world through relationship.
 All live and create in relationship.
 Those called to the way of Mary, however, are called to the creation and anchoring of the new relationship in the new world.
 Their relationship of union, upon which their contentment is based, is the birthplace, the womb of the new.
 Their expression is expression of this union.

 19.7 To be called to a specific function that creates change is really to be called to a function of preparing one or many for the change that must occur within.
 The function of those called to the way of Jesus is to call others to the new through means so widespread, varied, and remarkable that they cannot be ignored.

 19.8 Just as Jesus would not have been literally birthed without Mary, the way of Mary cannot be reborn without the way of Jesus.
 Both ways